Set up Gloo Mesh

 column, and get the context name in theNAME

 column.
 Note: Do not use context names with underscores.
-The context name is used as a SAN specification in the generated certificate that connects workload clusters to the management cluster, and underscores in SAN are not FQDN compliant.
+The generated certificate that connects workload clusters to the management cluster uses the context name as a SAN specification, and underscores in SAN are not FQDN compliant.
 You can rename a context by runningkubectl config rename-context "<oldcontext>" <newcontext>

 .export MGMT_CONTEXT=<management-cluster-context> export REMOTE_CONTEXT1=<remote-cluster1-context> export REMOTE_CONTEXT2=<remote-cluster2-context>

-Install Gloo Mesh in the management cluster
+Install the Gloo management plane

 gloo-mesh